I tried running and comparing time series foundation models on DGX Spark

 | ETTh1 (Electricity OT) | TimesFM 2.5 (1.106) | Chronos-2 120M (1.149) | Chronos-2 28M (1.154) |

-The rankings were reversed.
-AirQuality is noisier as a time series than ETTh1 and lacks a strong diurnal cycle (while day-night differences exist, seasonal variation is also large), so it seems that TimesFM 2.5's strength with long context doesn't come into play with short context (c=512).
-This result shows that "TimesFM 2.5 is not always the best," reinforcing the importance of comparing models on the actual production domain.
+The ranking reversed.
+AirQuality has more noise as a time series than ETTh1, and since it lacks as strong a daily periodicity (there is a day/night difference but also large seasonal variation), it seems that with short context (c=512), the long-context strength of TimesFM 2.5 is not being utilized.
+This is a result showing that "TimesFM 2.5 is not always the best," reinforcing the importance of actually comparing models in the target production domain.

 Anomaly Detection Simulation

-Hearing that NV-Tesseract is strong at anomaly detection naturally raises the question of how useful prediction-based anomaly detection with Chronos-2 / TimesFM 2.5 can be.
-Three types of anomalies — spikes, level shifts, and noise bursts — were artificially injected into the ETTh1 test period, and the absolute value of prediction residuals was used as an anomaly score to calculate per-step ROC AUC.
+Hearing that NV-Tesseract is strong at anomaly detection makes you wonder how useful prediction-based anomaly detection with Chronos-2 / TimesFM 2.5 actually is.
+I artificially injected three types of anomalies — spikes, level shifts, and noise bursts — into the ETTh1 test segment and calculated the per-step ROC AUC using the absolute value of the prediction residual as the anomaly score.

 | Pattern | Chronos-2 120M | Chronos-2 28M | TimesFM 2.5 200M |